-This docudrama tells the story of Nicholas Winton, an Englishman (today 102 years old) organized the rescue of 669 Czech and Slovak children just before the outbreak of World War II.
+This docudrama tells the story of Nicholas Winton, an Englishman who organized the rescue of 669 Czech and Slovak children just before the outbreak of World War II.
 Winton, now 102 years ...

 Die Verlorene Zeit (Remembrance) depicts a remarkable love story that blossomed amidst the terror of a German concentration camp in 1944 Poland.
 This impossible passion fuels the courage of...
 See full summary »

-This docudrama tells the story of Nicholas Winton, an Englishman (today 102 years old) organized the rescue of 669 Czech and Slovak children just before the outbreak of World War II.
+This docudrama tells the story of Nicholas Winton, an Englishman who organized the rescue of 669 Czech and Slovak children just before the outbreak of World War II.
 Winton, now 102 years old, did not speak about these events with anyone for more than half a century.
 His exploits would have probably been forgotten if his wife, fifty years later, hadn't found a suitcase in the attic, full of documents and transport plans.
 Today the story of this rescue is known all over the world.
-He was knighted by the Queen Elisabeth II and the U.S. House of Representatives passed H.R.
-583 recognizing his remarkable deed.
-Winton's story is a very emotional one, and thousands of children in many countries have decided to follow in his footsteps and do something important.
-They think up various charity projects and even help in the saving of lives of undernourished and sick children in Cambodia and Africa.
-120,000 children in the Czech Republic signed a petition to award Nicholas Winton the Nobel Prize for Peace. ...
+Dozens of Winton's "children" have been found and to this day his family has grown to almost 6,000 people, many of whom have gone on to achieve great things themselves.
 Written by

 8 of 8 people found this review helpful.